 The game assumes that you’re already familiar with the film’s plot, so even the clipshow edits of movie highlights don’t do much to tell a story.
 In short, aliens have arrived in monstrous UFOs parked over Earth’s major cities.
-They’re engaging in a campaign of systematic destruction, using an enormous underbelly cannon that burns entire cities off the map (yes, it’s basically a modern 1950′s B-movie).
-This cannon, referred to as the “primary weapon,” conveniently doubles as the destroyer’s weak spot.
+They’re engaging in a campaign of systematic destruction, using an enormous underbelly cannon that burns entire cities off the map.
+This cannon conveniently doubles as the destroyer’s weak spot.
 Each level has unique objectives you must complete in a limited amount of time, from defending an unarmed scout plane to destroying compromised uplink facilities.
-Once you do this, the aliens’ primary weapon opens up to start charging, and you have about 30 seconds to fly over and launch ordinance at its tip.
+Once you do this, the aliens’ cannon opens up to start charging, and you have about 30 seconds to fly over and launch ordinance at its tip.
 Destroy the weapon in time and the ship explodes, sending you off to your next city.

 In practice, every level is a mid-sized, circular arena locked off by “force fields” projected from the ship overhead.
 Powerups scattered around the arena refill your missiles, heath, or offer temporary weapon boosts.
 While playing, I was reminded a bit of Twisted Metal – the same endless loops, hit-and-run attacks, and fanatical reliance on respawning powerups all feature here.
 If you’re not consistently restocking, you’re not sticking around for long.
 The closest objective is always marked with an arrow on the outer edge of the radar, and the radar itself offers easy-to-read, color coded dots showing all enemies and types nearby.